Juanarielok/Juanarielok/README.md

-<p style="  @font-face {
-      style="font-family: Times New Roman;"
-      src: url('path/to/national-condensed.woff2') format('woff2'), /* Modern Browsers */

-      font-weight: normal;
-      font-style: normal;
-    }
-    body {
-      font-family: 'National Condensed', sans-serif;
-    }">🌟 Hello!
+<p>🌟 Hello!
 I’m Juan Ariel, a passionate developer with a degree in Systems Analysis, specializing in frontend development.
 Are you looking for a dedicated, experienced professional eager for new challenges?

 💼 After a year of active searching, I am excited to find the next step in my career.
 Throughout my journey, I have had the privilege of working on various frontend projects, both professional and personal, where I have demonstrated my technical skills and my ability to adapt to new technologies.